MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/ArmFAQ.md

 ## Getting Started

-Follow our [Quick Start guide](../Tutorials/Win10-NXP-iMX.md) to learn how to get Windows 10 IoT Enterprise running on NXP's Evaluation Kits.
-This is the quickest way to get familiar with Windows IoT Enterprise on Arm64.
+For the quickest way to get familiar with Windows IoT Enterprise on Arm64, see our [Tutorial: Setup an NXP i,MX EVK](../Tutorials/Win10-NXP-iMX.md)

 ## Frequently Asked Questions